 \subsubsection{Residual dependence of shapes on filament density}

-It is clear that the stellar mass plays the dominant role in the prolate fractions, but a subtle dependence of filament density at fixed mass is also noticed.
-Here, we aim to remove the mass dependence and measure any remaining residual dependence of the density of the nearest filament.
+It is clear that stellar mass plays a dominant role in setting morphological structures, but a subtle dependence of filament density at fixed mass is also observed.
+Here, we aim to remove the mass dependence and measure any remaining residual dependence of the 3D shape on the density of the nearest filament.
 Therefore, we extract the external effect of cosmic web filaments on these morphological properties \textit{beyond} the internal effects parameterized by mass.
 While there are many possible approaches to this, we consider the residuals of a given parameter with respect to the stellar mass \citep[somewhat similar to the approach of][]{CroneOdekon:2018aa}.

-Briefly, our method is as follows, where we use stellar prolate fraction as an example.
-First, for a given redshift, we estimate the median stellar prolate fraction as a function of stellar mass, which we denote the expected stellar prolate fraction.
-Then, for the population at large, we compute the deviation from this expected stellar prolate fraction in a few bins of nearest filament line density\footnote{Our filament density bins are chosen such that they have roughly equal numbers of galaxies.}, which we denote the ``residual'' stellar prolate fraction at fixed mass.
+Briefly, our method is as follows: we use the stellar prolate fraction as an example.
+First, for a given redshift, we estimate the median stellar prolate fraction as a function of stellar mass, which we denote as the expected stellar prolate fraction.
+Then, for the population at large, we compute the deviation from this expected stellar prolate fraction in a few bins of nearest filament line density\footnote{Our filament density bins are chosen such that they have roughly equal numbers of galaxies.}, which we denote as the ``residual'' stellar prolate fraction at fixed mass.
 This allows us to take into account and separate the effect arising from the mass alone and determine the residual effect of the filament line density on the prolate fraction.
 Finally, we apply the Savitzky-Golay filter \citep{SG64} to smooth the binned residual prolate fraction-filament density relation and its $\pm1\sigma$ bootstrapped uncertainties (with 1000 resamples).
 The smoothing helps us remove random stochastic variations in the data and obtain a simple qualitative description of the residual dependence of the filament density on the prolate fraction.